 529 contribution plans are great for adults, as well, as these state-funded loans come with tax advantages.

 This gift is one great way to help your children financially in one of the most stressful times in their young lives.
-After all, it’s no secret that college education is expensive.
+After all, it’s no secret that a college education is expensive.
 Moreover, average college costs have been increasing at about two times the rate of inflation each year.

 With no end in sight to this trend, 529 plans are a great way to help your children or grandchildren further their education.
-First, however, you need to know which type of 529 plan you want to invest in: savings or prepaid.
+First, however, you need to know which type of 529 plan you want to invest in savings or prepaid.

 529 savings plans work similarly to 401Ks or IRAs in that your contributions are invested in mutual funds or other investment products.